cncf/tag-security/assessments/projects/cni/self-assessment.md

 ## Self-assessment use

-This self-assessment is created for the CNI project to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of CNI, or function as an independent assessment or attestation of CNI's security health.
+This self-assessment is not intended to provide a security audit of CNI, or function as an independent assessment or attestation of CNI's security health.

 This document serves to provide CNI users with an initial understanding of